mshahriarnihal/QuizCollege/README.md

 - Express Definition
 - Express: Operating at high speed.

-  ### Commit #4: Uploaded the backend folder with some required backend files
-**Author**: Md Akram Hossain
-**Date, Time**: July 25, ~10:50 p.m.

-- DEsi gned result.html page
-- This page will show the current results of the quiz
-- currently working on another page which will show the full result of the attempts

 ### Commit #5: Pushed quiz.html front end file
 **Author**: Mubasshir Al Shahriar
 **Date, Time**: July 25, ~07:36 p.m.